altlimit/restruct/README.md

 }
 ```

-You can refer to cmd/example for some advance usage.
+Refer to cmd/example for some advance usage.

 ## Route By Methods